dhall-lang/dhall-lang/standard/semantics.md

     < x₀ = t₀₀ | x₁ : T₁₀ | xs₀… > ⇥ < x₀ = t₀₁ | x₁ : T₁₁ | xs₁… >

+However, the newer preferred syntax is to access a union constructor as if it were a field of the union type:

+    u ⇥ < x₀ : T₀ | xs… >
+    ────────────────────────────
+    u.x₀ ⇥  < x₀ : T₀ | xs… >.x₀

+    u ⇥ < x₀ | xs… >
+    ───────────────────────
+    u.x₀ ⇥  < x₀ | xs… >.x₀

+Normalizing this type of constructor access only normalizes the union type but is otherwise inert.
+The expression does not reduce further until supplied to a `merge`.

 `merge` expressions are the canonical way to eliminate a union literal.
-The first argument to `merge` is a record of handlers and the second argument is a union value.
-Apply the handler of the same label to the selected value of the union literal:
+The first argument to `merge` is a record of handlers and the second argument is a union value, which can be in one of three forms:

+* A (deprecated) union literal of the form: `< x = v | … >`
+* A union constructor for a non-empty alternative: `< x : T | … >.x v`
+* A union constructor for an empty alternative: `< x | … >.x`

+For union literals selecting non-empty alternatives, apply the handler of the same label to the wrapped value of the union literal:

     t ⇥ { x = f, … }   u ⇥ < x = a | … >   f a ⇥ b